 We recognise that someone working with children may suspect that a child is being abused or is likely to be abused, or that the child has been abused historically.
-Everyone has a responsibility to take all such matters seriously, reporting any concerns as soon as possible to the Safequarding Coordinator or, in her absence, a member of the Safequarding Team who will then decide how to proceed.
-If the Safeguarding Coordinator or Deputy Safeguarding Coordinator are in any way implicated and you cannot find another member of the Safeguarding Team, then you have a responsibility to make a direct referral / report to Children's Social Services.
+Everyone has a responsibility to take all such matters seriously, reporting any concerns as soon as possible to the Safeguarding Coordinator, or a member of the Safeguarding Team who will then decide how to proceed.
+If the Safeguarding Coordinator or a member of the Safeguarding Team are in any way implicated, then you have a responsibility to make a direct referral/report to Children's Social Services.

 Where parents or those with parental responsibility have concerns regarding a member of staff or a volunteer working with their child, they should speak to the Safeguarding Coordinator or, in her absence, a member of the Safeguarding Team.
-Nothing in this policy prevents a person's rights as a citizen to make a direct report / referral regarding their concerns or to seek advice from organisations such as thirtyone:eight or NSPCC.
-However, in most cases we feel it is appropriate to report concerns to the Safeguarding team and it is our hope that members and visitors will follow the procedures laid out in this policy.
+Nothing in this policy prevents a person's right as a citizen to make a direct report/referral regarding their concerns or to seek advice from organisations such as thirtyone:eight or the NSPCC.
+However, in most cases we feel it is appropriate to report concerns to the Safeguarding Team and it is our hope that members and visitors will follow the procedures laid out in this policy.